-A must have recipe to have on hand, this vegan tahini dressing with garlic and lemon is perfect on salads, as a dip, and my favorite way to use it is on top of buddha bowls!
+A must-have recipe, this vegan tahini dressing with garlic and lemon is perfect on salads, as a dip, and my favorite way to use it is on top of Buddha bowls!
 Make a large batch and add it to your favorite veggies!

-If you’re in need of a creamy dressing or sauce to amp up the flavors of your plant-based meal, look no further!
+If you need a creamy vegan dressing or sauce to amp up the flavors of your plant-based meals, look no further!
 This vegan tahini dressing pretty much makes anything taste amazing!

-I can’t get enough of it which is why I make a double batch and keep it on hand to use all week long.
+I can’t get enough of it, so I make a double batch and keep it on hand all week.

 - Smooth and creamy consistency